-Why should I wait for the 2018?
+Why should I buy a 2018?

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

-Will fuel economy improve?
+Does fuel economy improve?

-Will it have new features?
+Does it have new features?

-How will 2018 prices be different?
+How are 2018 prices be different?

 Hyundai has on occasion withheld base-price increases on selected models – it actually cut prices on some versions of the 2017 Sonata, albeit with corresponding reductions in features.
 But the ’18 Sonata is likely to cost more than the ’17, although there’s probably no need to brace for huge jumps.

+Our estimated base prices include the manufacturer’s destination fee, which was $835 for the 2017 Sonata.
 Expect a base-price span of roughly $22,700-$28,500 for the 2.4L range and $28,000-$35,500 for the 2.0T range.
 Look for the Eco to start around $24,500.
 We project the conventional Hybrids to start around $27,100 and Plug-In Hybrids around $35,700.
 Plug-In buyers should again be eligible for federal tax credits of almost $5,000, with additional local tax incentives possible.
-And note that these estimated base prices include the manufacturer’s destination fee; it was $835 for the 2017 Sonata.

 When will it come out?

-Chevrolet Malibu, Chrysler 200, Ford Fusion, Honda Accord, Mazda 6, Nissan Altima, Subaru Legacy, Toyota Camry, Volkswagen Passat.
+Chevrolet Malibu, Ford Fusion, Honda Accord, Mazda 6, Nissan Altima, Subaru Legacy, Toyota Camry, Volkswagen Passat.
 Note that the Kia Optima from Hyundai’s corporate partner shares Sonata’s basic engineering, powertrain, and features, but has different styling.

 What change would make it better?